OCR in 2022 - From Character Recognition to Information Extraction

 Invoices - automating reading bills, invoices and receipts, extracting products, prices, date-time data, company/service name for retail and logistics industry.

 Automating business processes has proven to be a boon for organizations.
 It has helped them become more transparent, making communication and coordination between different teams easier, increased business throughput, increased employee retention rates, enhanced customer service and delivery, increased employee productivity, and performance.
-Automation has helped speed up business processes while simultaneously cut costs.
-It has made processes less chaotic, more reliable and helped increase employee morale.
+Intelligent automation has helped speed up business processes while simultaneously cut costs.
+It has made processes less chaotic, and more reliable and helped increase employee morale.
 Moving towards digitization is a must to stay competitive in today’s world.

-What do these OCR APIs need?
+What do these OCR API need?

 OCR has a lot of potentials but most products available today do not make it easier for businesses to adopt the technology.
 What OCR does is convert images with text or scanned documents into machine-readable text.
 What to do with the text is left upto the people using these OCR technologies, which might seem like a good thing at first.
 This allows people to customize the text they are working with as they want, given they’re ready to spend resources required to make it happen.
 But beyond a few use cases like scanned document reading and analyzing invoices and receipts, these technologies fail to make their case for widespread adoption.

 A good OCR product would improve on the following fronts.

 How it deals with the images coming in

 - Can the annotation process be made easier?

 - How many formats does it accept our images in?